 We live in an adolescent culture—we love rising yet fear falling.
 Christian mythology teaches that heaven should be the goal of a spiritual life.
 Even the green Earth is seen as a doubtful place where desperate acts are committed.
 The truth however, is that the dark places of dismay, descent and disaster are no less vital.
 You must die before being reborn.
 Rainer Maria Rilke writes:

 No matter how deeply I go into myself

 My God is dark, and like a webbing made

 Of a hundred roots that drink in silence.

 The infernal antagonist is the Devil.
 Otherwise known as Lucifer, Satan or Set, he must be energetically experienced and then absorbed within the human body.
 The idea of balance is misleading—a better word is “integration”.
 Carl Jung writes:

 Modern man can’t see God because he doesn’t look low enough

 This means that the fires of hell must be named, tamed and absorbed within the psyche.
 While this may seem terrifying (and it is) the result is regenesis.
-Meaning, there is enormous POWER in the darkness which manifests in our survival and reproductive instincts.
+Meaning, there is enormous PASSION in the darkness which manifests in our survival and reproductive instincts.
 Death then, just wants to be part of life.
 In reality, they are attracted to each other like magnets.

 Above: life and death feed upon each other like wolves

 Shadows appear when we do not love, rejecting the parts of ourselves that we have not yet embraced.
 When we accept all our dark elements, our shadow is cherished and simply allowed to BE.
 Humans are one of the few species where integration is possible but this state is rarely achieved.